PiSugar/whisplay-ai-chatbot/README.md

 systemctl restart whisplay-ai-chatbot.service
 ```

+## Image Generation

+You can enable image generation by setting the `IMAGE_GENERATION_SERVER` variable in the `.env` file.
+Options include: OPENAI, GEMINI, VOLCENGINE.

+Then you can use prompts like "A children's book drawing of a veterinarian using a stethoscope to listen to the heartbeat of a baby otter." to generate images.

+The generated images will be displayed on the screen and saved in the `data/images` folder.

 ## Display Battery Level

 The battery level display depends on the pisugar-power-manager.
 If you are using PiSugar2 or PiSugar3, you need to install the pisugar-power-manager first.
 You can find the installation instructions in the [PiSugar Power Manager repository](https://github.com/PiSugar/pisugar-power-manager-rs).